bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 46°
-- clear sky
+- scattered clouds
 - 76% humidity
-- 8 mph wind
+- 2 mph wind

 No precipitation in the past 24 hours